World-Information.Org

+The World-Information Institute (WII) is an independent cultural institution based in Vienna, Austria, established in 1999 and officially launched in 2000.
+The institute conducts research and organizes various events, including conferences and exhibitions, focusing on digital culture and information technologies.

-World-Information Institute forms part of an international network of partner institutions and experts in the fields of information and communication technologies and their social implications.
+The World-Information Institute is an international network of partner institutions and experts collaborating in the fields of information and communication technologies and their social implications.

-WII's main fields of research are a politics of the commons (and, from this perspective: problems of intellectual property regimes), new forms of cultural production, politics of search and organization of knowledge, surveillance technologies, big data and visualization, cultural and media policies.
-A recent example of an activity to further develop cultural and media policies is “Netzpolitischer Konvent” (Convention of the Austrian civil society on net politics), in which a catalogue of demands was drafted and subsequently presented to the public.
+WII’s main research areas involve collecting, organizing, and analyzing information about shared resources and in this context, issues related to intellectual property laws, new ways of creating cultural works, how information is searched and organized, surveillance technologies, big data, and data visualization, cultural and media policies.
+A recent initiative to improve cultural and media policies is the “Netzpolitischer Konvent” (the Convention of Austrian civil society on net politics), where a list of demands was prepared and shared with the public.